slavahatnuke/united.worker/README.md

 1. `npm start` it will start app locally and you can debug your configuration
     - you can setup `"period": "*/30 * * * * *"` it will grab updates every `30 secs` its good option to setup app
     - please revert this back for production to `"period": "0 */10 * * * *"`
 1. `npm run deploy` - when you setup all jobs and notifications just deploy this.
+It will ask for region please select `flex` supported.

 ## united.js tool